Invarion/invarion-docs/docs/rapidpath/swept-path-analysis/Preparing-Swept-Path-Analysis.md

 ![Angle indicator when drawing the path](./images/Angle_indicator_when_drawing_the_path.png)

-Use Undo ("Ctrl+z") and Redo ("Ctrl+y") options while creating Vehicle Path to avoid wrongly placed or unwanted points.
+Use Undo (**Ctrl + Z**) and Redo (**Ctrl + Y**) options while creating Vehicle Path to avoid wrongly placed or unwanted points.
 Additionally, you can edit your path later, when it is finished.
 Finish drawing the path by clicking with the right mouse button or pressing the "Esc" key.
 Once the Vehicle Path is finished it turns into a separate object that can be freely moved and rotated.
 You can delete the Vehicle Path without deleting the vehicle.

 ![Finished vehicle path](./images/Finished_vehicle_path.png)